-Say hello to EES, the EU Entry/Exit system
+Say hello to EES, the EU Entry/Exit system – currently due to go live October 2024

-At the same time as ETIAS rolls out, the EU will also introduce EES, the EU Entry/Exit system, a security measure designed to monitor the movement of third country nationals into and out of the Schengen area.
+At roughly the same time as ETIAS rolls out, the EU will also introduce EES, the EU Entry/Exit system, a security measure designed to monitor the movement of third country nationals into and out of the Schengen area.
 The primary aim of EES is to prevent cross-border criminal and terrorist activity, but the system will also be used to track migration, monitor health situations and provide Schengen countries with detailed, evidence-based data on the movement of non-EU citizens through the zone.

 No more stamping of passports